2025–26 Golden State Warriors season: Draft picks

-The Warriors entered the draft holding only one selection—the 41st overall pick in the second round.
-Their original first-round pick had been traded to the Miami Heat as part of the Jimmy Butler deal in February 2025, which ultimately became the 20th overall pick used to select Kasparas Jakučionis.
 During the second round of the draft, Golden State traded the draft rights to the 41st pick (Koby Brea) to the Phoenix Suns in exchange for the rights to the 52nd (Alex Toohey) and 59th (Jahmai Mashack) selections.
 In a subsequent transaction, the Warriors acquired the rights to the 56th pick (Will Richard) from the Memphis Grizzlies in exchange for the rights to the 59th pick (Jahmai Mashack), the rights to Justinian Jessup (51st pick in 2020), and a protected 2032 second-round pick.